 This product was provided at a discounted price in exchange for an unbiased review.
 This review is in compliance with the FTC guidelines.

 - See all discussions

-Thank you for viewing Fetish Fantasy shock therapy – light bdsm kit review page!
+Thank you for viewing Fetish Fantasy shock therapy – bdsm kit review page!